-Barrett Chambers, Project Administrator
+Barrett Chambers, Project Manager

 AFG is thankful for all the great work our employees do, not only on the job, but within their communities.
 For Giving Tuesday 2019, we are highlighting two employees who chose to be leaders and advocates for great causes.

 What is Giving Tuesday?
 A global generosity movement unleashing the power of people and organizations to transform their communities and the world on December 3 and every day.

 Which organization do you volunteer at the most and what is its mission?

 Alpha Phi Alpha Fraternity Inc. – I am currently a member of the Pi Upsilon Lambda Chapter Located in Largo, Maryland (Prince Georges County).

 MISSION: The Mission of Alpha Phi Alpha Fraternity, Inc. is to develop leaders, promote brotherhood and academic excellence, while providing service and advocacy for our communities.